Bach d minor, Part V

 (continued from Part IV)

-Since Bach could not use 2-foot stops in the plenum at Arnstadt, there seems to be a lesson here.
-The basic core sound Bach had in mind for the plenum in fugue playing, at least for the early works at Arnstadt, can be approached in modern organ by drawing on manual I the 8-foot principal chorus topped by a bright 4-foot Octave and IV rank mixture, drawing on manual II a chorus built upon an 8-foot covered flute and 4-foot Principal topped with a 2-2/3 foot Nazard and III rank Mixture, and drawing on the Pedal a tame 16-foot reed, at minimum.
+As for performing this work on period instruments it should be remembered that Bach could not use 2-foot stops in the plenum at Arnstadt, as the Wender organ was not supplied with any.
+When the objective is a performance as one would have heard in early 18th century central Germany the basic core sound JSB had in mind for the plenum in fugue playing, at least for the early Arnstadt works, can be approached by drawing on manual I the 8-foot principal chorus topped by a bright 4-foot Octave and IV rank mixture, drawing on manual II a chorus built upon an 8-foot covered flute and 4-foot Principal topped with a 2-2/3 foot Nazard and III rank Mixture, and drawing on the Pedal a tame 16-foot reed at minimum.
 For additional power at Arnstadt Bach would have considered adding the 8-foot Trumpet to manual I, coupling manual II to manual I, and coupling manual I to Pedal.
 It's very instructive to hear this music performed on Germanic instruments using only these exact stops, but when performing on larger instruments Bach probably reduced the number of covered stops and substituted more open stops and tame reeds to create better definition with the bigger sound.
 If the organ at hand happens to be supplied with a 5-1/3 foot Quint stop in manual I, or if this stop can be supplied through coupling, then it, too, has a place in the Bach plenum.
 In its absence some tame 16-foot or 8-foot reed tone, if it's not too assertive, can be added to manual I with advantage for the production of the fullest effects.
-On modern organs all dull sounding diapasons, thick sounding flutes, orchestrally voiced stops, and big reeds obviously should be left out.
-At Arnstadt there were no 4-foot reeds because there was no need for them.
+On modern organs all dull sounding diapasons, thick sounding flutes, orchestrally voiced stops, screaming mixtures, if any, and big reeds obviously should be left out.
+At Arnstadt there were no 4-foot reeds either because there was no need for them.
 On the old German organs the upper work was voiced brightly enough for the plenum to work without them.
-The Pedal at Arnstadt also lacked 4-foot stops and a mixture, but these could be coupled from the main manual, and there seems to be another lesson here.
+The Pedal at Arnstadt also lacked 4-foot stops and a mixture, but these could be coupled from the main manual, and there seems to be a lesson here.